tier6tank/doubles/dupfinder/readme.txt

 The compiled files are stored under bcc[u][d].

-For building the program with mingw, type the following:
+For building the program with mingw, type the following (on the windows command line, not on msys or another unix emulation shell!):

 	mingw32-make -f makefile.gcc [debug=0/1] [unicode=0/1]